mckayc/McLick/README.md

 * Find out how to display keypress combinations.
 * Allow user options to toggle this feature.
 * Be able to use on more than just the active page.

 ---

+**Credits:**
-**Note:** For the basic framework of this extension, I looked at the Chrome extension "mouse_thing" (https://github.com/jared-schmidt/mouse_thing).
-For additional code, I enlisted the help of my friends Matt and Ryan as well as my brother Dallin.
-I am not a programmer and have no idea what I am doing.
-You should lower your expectations before using this extension.
+* For the basic framework of this extension, I looked at the Chrome extension "mouse_thing" (https://github.com/jared-schmidt/mouse_thing).

-For the color picker, I used Spectrum (https://bgrins.github.io/spectrum)
+* For the color picker, I used Spectrum (https://bgrins.github.io/spectrum).
+* For the value sliders, I intend to use Simple Slider (http://loopj.com/jquery-simple-slider/) though I have not figured out how to implement this yet.
+* For bug fixes and additional code, I enlisted the help of my friends Matt and Ryan as well as my brother Dallin.